sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 ## The Plan

-Write a program to detect if there are any loops in the video.
-I hadn't done any video processing with Python before so it seemed like it could be a neat.
+**Write a program to detect if there are any loops in the video.** I hadn't done any video processing with Python before so it seemed like it could be a neat.

 ---

 ### Diving In

+Watching a video is like watching a really fast flipbook of pictures.
+Conveniently, that's also what it looks like when reading the data of the video using python.
+Each "picture" that we see is one frame of the video.
+When this particular video plays, it's playing in 30 frames per second.

+In data, each frame is a giant array.
+This array tells us the color of each pixel at every location (using RGB).
+We want to see if any frames appear more than once in the video -- one way to do that would be just counting the number of times we see each frame.

+{% highlight python %}

+def find_duplicates():
+	# load in the video file
+	filename = 'video.mp4'
+	vid = imageio.get_reader(filename,  'ffmpeg')
+	all_frames = vid.get_length()

+	# we'll store the info on repeated frames here
+	seen_frames = {}
+	duplicate_frames = {}

+	for x in range(all_frames):
+		# get frame x
+		frame = vid.get_data(x)

+		# hash our frame
+		hashed = hash(frame.tostring())

+		if seen_frames.get( hashed, None):
+			# if we've seen this frame before, add it to the list of frames
+			# that all have the same hashed value in duplicate_frames
+			duplicate_frames[hashed].append(x)
+		else:
+			# if it's the first time seeing a frame, put it in seen_frames
+			seen_frames[hashed] = x
+			duplicate_frames[hashed] = [x]

+	# return a list of lists of duplicate frames
+	return [duplicate_frames[x] for x in duplicate_frames if len(duplicate_frames[x]) > 1]

+{% endhighlight %}

 <div style="text-align: center;"><img src="https://raw.githubusercontent.com/sunnybala/sunnybala.github.io/master/assets/frame-match.png" /></div>